CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 Now that we can handle the events like a button being clicked, we want to keep track of how many times the user has clicked the button.

 Props are immutable (read-only) so we cannot use them to do that.
-So now we introduce another core react object that **is mutable, `state`**.
+So now we introduce another core React object that **is mutable, `state`**.

 ```JSX
 // Update your import to this